kkrt-labs/kakarot-docs/docs/architecture/understanding-zkevm.md

 proof of integrity and thereafter only verify this proof without re-running the initial transaction.
-Luckily for us (and the Rollup centric roadmap of Ethereum), the verification of a transaction's proof is way cheaper than re-running that same transaction (it is asymtotically exponentially cheaper).
+Luckily for us (and the Rollup centric roadmap of Ethereum), the verification of a transaction's proof is way cheaper than re-running that same transaction (it is asymptotically exponentially cheaper).

 From there is derived the protocols of zk-Rollups.
 As per the [Ethereum website](https://ethereum.org/developers/docs/scaling/zk-rollups#what-are-zk-rollups):